-This technique consist of using borders, so you can’t add shadows, gradients and other CSS3 awesomeness.
+- This technique consists of using borders, so you can’t add shadows, gradients and other CSS3 awesomeness.

-If you’re using Firefox, be aware that CSS’s “transparent” may not be transparent, especially on diagonal borders.
-Read more about this here.
+- If you’re using Firefox, be aware that CSS’s

-- You can add a shadow using CSS3’s
+- You can add a shadow using CSS

 - Again, you can’t play too much with CSS3 here, excepting the use of

 - It’s quite impossible to achieve pixel perfection across all browsers.